 What does it cost to reinstate my MC?

-FMCSA does not charge a reinstatement fee — there is no "reinstatement form" with a separate fee like the OP-1 application has.
-The cost depends on the underlying cause: insurance reinstatement is just the new policy premium, BOC-3 lapse is $75-$99 for a fresh filing, and a safety-rating CAP can run $1,500-$5,000 in advisory fees.
+FMCSA charges a flat $80 reinstatement fee (49 CFR §360.3T(f)(52)) when the reinstatement request is filed - the same $80 for MC, MX, MC-B, and FF authority.
+On top of the $80 the cost depends on the underlying cause: insurance reinstatement is the new policy premium, BOC-3 lapse is $75-$99 for a fresh filing, and a safety-rating CAP can run $1,500-$5,000 in advisory fees.

 Insurance reinstatement: just the new insurance policy premium, typically $8,000-$20,000/year for property motor carriers.
 The premium varies with carrier history, equipment, and operating radius.